P4L1SH0/Simple-Server-Backups/README.md

 * `/backup delete <name>` – Deletes an existing backup.
 * `/backup load <name>` – Schedules a backup restoration and shuts down the server to apply it on the next startup.
 * `/backup reload` – Reloads the mod configuration.
+* `/backup next` – Shows how much time is left until the next automatic backup.
 * `/backup help` – Displays the list of available commands.

 ## Requirements